 The burning of anything, including but not limited to tobacco products, incense, or candles poses a serious risk to all occupants of the building and is prohibited.
-Open flame, including the lighting of matches or lighters, in any building, except under the supervision of faculty or staff, is also prohibited.
+Open flame, including the lighting of matches or lighters, in any building, except under the supervision of an employee is also prohibited.
 Inappropriate use of fire extinguishers, emergency lights, smoke or heat detectors or fire alarms presents a significant safety risk and will be considered a disciplinary matter.

 Students are not permitted to possess gas grills on campus.
 The use of charcoal grills requires employee permission.